 Input field Description Name Specify a name for the host object.

-Input field Description Description Optional: Enter more information on how to use the host object internally.
+Description Optional: Enter more information on how to use the host object internally.
 Tags Optional: From the drop-down list, select the desktop tags that you want to assign to the host object.
-For more information, see Desktop Tags on page 97.
+For more information, see Desktop Tags on page 102.
 Color Select the color to be used for this object on the desktop.
 Allow login Select this check box to allow users to log in to your LANCOM R&S ® Unified Firewall using the IP address range of this host object.
-This allows your LANCOM R&S ® Unified Firewall to apply user-specific firewall rules to the user currently logged on. lcon Select an icon to represent the host on the desktop.
+This allows your LANCOM R&S ® Unified Firewall to apply user-specific firewall rules to the user currently logged on.
+Icon Select an icon to represent the host on the desktop.
 Interface Select an interface that the host is connected to.
 IP Address Enter the IP address of the host object.
+Exempt From IDS/IPS Scanning Excludes this host object from IDS/IPS scanning.
+(1) An object can also already be implicitly excluded from the check.
+This is the case if it is located in a network area that has already been explicitly excluded from the check by a parent object.
+In this case, a corresponding note appears below the checkbox, which also lists the names of the objects from which the setting was "inherited".
+Exempt From Anti Virus Scanning Excludes this host object from anti virus scanning.